Join the MOTIVNATION

 Before we explain how to tune a ball, it is important to mention why tuning is necessary.
-Every ball has a specific factory finish or "box finish", which may range from a very dull 1000 grit to a high polish.
+Every ball has a specific factory finish or "box finish".
 A lower grit number equates to a more aggressive finish with deeper valleys and higher peaks.
-This surface creates more traction in the oil, but also wears down much faster than a finer finish, such as 4000 grit.
-A dull sanded ball will actually develop a glossy track after many games are bowled because the peaks wear down.
+This surface creates more traction in the oil, but also wears down much faster than a finer finish, such as 5000 Grit.
+A dull sanded ball will actually develop a glossy track after many games because the peaks wear down.
 A ball with a highly polished box finish, however, gets nicks and scratches in the track area after many games are bowled, which can cause the ball to read the lane a little sooner than desired.

 This is explained so that you realize using a ball cleaner alone will not keep your equipment completely tuned.
 When you begin to notice a difference in performance, or you can see that the track area looks quite different than the rest of the ball, it is time to tune the performance using either Power Gel Scuff or Power Gel Polish.
 Both products are USBC Approved.

 Power Gel Polish is both a ball cleaner and polishing compound in one formulation.
 Use it on your polished bowling balls to help tune performance.
 You can also use it on sanded equipment to create more skid length if you feel the ball is reading the lane to early.